phaserjs/phaser/README.md

 * Fixed Cache.getKeys to use the `_cacheMap` (thanks @jamesgroat #1929)
 * Safari on OSX wouldn't recognise button presses on trackpads (thanks JakeCake)
+* Cache.removeImage now calls destroy on the image BaseTexture, removing it from the PIXI global caches without throwing a warning.

 ## Version 2.4.0 - "Katar" - 22nd July 2015